gabrielgamboa/gabrielgamboa/README.md

 ###

-<p align="left">I'm Gabriel Gambôa from Sumaré, SP, Brazil.<br><br>- 🔭 I’m working as a backend developer at MB Labs.<br>- 📚 I'm currently learning about backend development topics such as software architecture and design patterns.<br>- ⚡ In my free time I love to play CS and Valorant, it's a passion of mine.</p>
+<p align="left">I'm Gabriel Gambôa from Sumaré, SP, Brazil.<br><br>- 🔭 I’m working as a backend developer at MB Labs.<br>- 📚 Enthusiastic about Clean Architecture and Software Architecture.<br>- ⚡ In my free time I love to play CS and Valorant, it's a passion of mine.</p>

 ###